On the Viability of Monocular Depth Pre-training for Semantic Segmentation

 {\bf Methods.} We formalize the main hypothesis in Sect. \ref{sec:formalization}.
 Since it cannot be tested analytically without knowledge of the joint distribution of test images and labels, we propose an empirical testing protocol.
 We test on monocular depth models trained under multiple forms of supervision, including structure-from-motion, binocular stereo, and depth sensors.
-We then change the prediction head of the resulting network, either the final layer or the whole decoder, and fine-tune it for semantic segmentation.
-We consider depth estimation as a \textit{viable pre-training option if it yields comparable improvements to downstream semantic segmentation task as the current common practice}, i.e. ImageNet pre-training.
-To this end, we design a series of controlled experiments to test the effect of choice of initialization (\cref{tab:results}, \cref{fig:comparison}) training with various datasets sizes (\cref{fig:trainsize}), choice of network component to be frozen and fine-tuned (\cref{fig:fixed}), effect of resolution of training images (\cref{fig:scaling}), for gauging the feasibility of depth as pre-training.
-Conclusions are supported by quantitative and qualitative (both in network output and neural activations, i.e., \cref{fig:activation}) results.
-Models are pre-trained on KITTI \cite{KITTI}, Cityscapes \cite{Cordts2016Cityscapes}, and NYU-V2 \cite{NYUV2}, and are evaluated on held-out datasets for semantic segmentation.
+We then change the prediction head of the resulting network, either the final layer or the whole decoder, and fine-tune it for semantic segmentation (Fig.~\ref{fig:diagram}).
+We consider depth estimation as a \textit{viable} pre-training option if it yields comparable improvements to downstream semantic segmentation tasks as other common pre-training practices, \eg ImageNet classification.
+To this end, we design a series of controlled experiments to test the effect of choice of initialization (\cref{tab:results}, \cref{fig:comparison}), training with various datasets sizes (\cref{fig:trainsize}), choice of network component to be frozen and fine-tuned (\cref{fig:fixed}), effect of resolution of training images (\cref{fig:scaling}).
+Conclusions are drawn from both quantitative and qualitative (\cref{fig:activation}) results.

-{\bf Findings.} Pre-training for depth estimation improves the performance of downstream semantic segmentation across different experimental settings.
-Particularly, we show that depth estimation is indeed a viable pretraining option as compared to existing methods (\cref{tab:self_supervised}), especially given the low cost of obtaining data suitable for depth training (Appendix \ref{sec:appendixintuitions}).
-For example, compared to classification, using depth on average improves by 5.8\% mIoU and 5.2\% pixel accuracy.
-To test the limits of small fine-tuning datasets, we run experiments on 128 fully annotated images down to only 8.
-Again, monocular depth consistently outperforms ImageNet classification as pre-training (Fig.~\ref{fig:trainsize}).